 We next define measurement error for a single measurement as the amount by which each observed measurement differs from the true, but unknown value.
 It should be noted that both lectures consider measurement error only for continuous, quantitative variables.
 The definition of measurement error automatically dictates that measurements should be interpreted as approximations to the true value of the measurand.
 Because the target audience for which this material is intended typically identifies itself as “not being good with mathematics and formulas,” we made a conscious decision to not define measurement error through formula notation, i.e., the difference between the measurement and the true value of the measurand as would be appropriate at a more technical level.
-Because the true value of the measurand is rarely known in practice (except in the case of a reference standard) such an exercise would contradict a learning objective of the material.

-The last term defined is the reference standard, which by definition is a measurand whose true value is known.
-These true values are defined by national standards and measurement systems and, in part, define meaningful units, such as a kilogram, an inch, or a second.
-Students are informed that the organizing body in the United States that defines reference standards is the National Institute of Standards and Technology (NIST), and that there are also international organizations that work to standardize reference standards across countries.
+The last term defined is the reference standard, which is a realization of a specified quantity used as a measurement unit.
+Typical reference standards are multiples of meaningful measurement units, such as a kilogram, an inch, or a second.
+Students are informed that the organizing body in the United States that develops and maintains national measurement standards is the National Institute of Standards and Technology (NIST), and that there are analogous national and international organizations that work to harmonize measurement standards, especially those used to realize the measurement units that make up the International System of Units (e.g. the kilogram, meter, etc.), across countries.

-A fundamental idea and emphasized discussion point in this first lecture is the fact that measurement error always exists as an unavoidable consequence of the finite precision of a measuring device.
+A fundamental idea and emphasized discussion point in this first lecture is the fact that measurement error always exists as an unavoidable consequence of the finite precision and potential bias present in all measuring devices.
 This idea is stressed to specifically counter general misconceptions introduced in Section 2.2.
-Students are encouraged to understand measurement error not as an error in the typical colloquial sense they suspect but rather that measurement error is inherent to every measurement process.
-This discussion can further be extended to the relationship between the cost of a measurement device and the precision it will be able to provide and the need to consider different degrees of precision depending on the context of the application.
+Students are encouraged to understand measurement error not as an error in the typical colloquial sense but rather that measurement error is inherent to every measurement process.
+This discussion can further be extended to the relationship between the cost of a measurement device and the accuracy it will be able to provide and the need to consider different degrees of accuracy depending on the application.

-The first lecture concludes with a discussion on how to scientifically report a single measurement while at the same time accounting for measurement error.
-Single measurements should be reported as a range to account for the inherent measurement uncertainty.
-If the device used to make the measurement has a stated calibration or rating this value should be used to create the interval.
-If no calibration is specified for the device, it is common practice to assume that the last digit is imprecise, i.e., the measurement is reported as plus/minus one in the final digit.
-This practice accounts for measurement error from the device and is borrowed from what is frequently taught in chemistry education (Pacer, 2000; Terezakis, 2010).
-In addition, reporting measurements as a range reiterates or alludes to the idea behind confidence intervals.
+The first lecture concludes with a discussion on how to scientifically report the result of a single measurement while at the same time accounting for measurement error.
+All measurement results should be reported as an interval of plausible values for the measurand to account for the inherent measurement uncertainty.
+If the device used to make the measurement has a stated calibration or rating this value should be included when determining the interval to report.
+If no calibration is specified for the device, it is common practice to assume that the last digit reported is imprecise, i.e., the measurement is reported as plus/minus one in the final digit.
+This practice accounts for device resolution and operator precision and is borrowed from what is frequently taught in chemistry education (Pacer, 2000; Terezakis, 2010).
+In addition, reporting measurements as an interval of plausible values reiterates or alludes to the idea behind confidence intervals.

 4.2 Group Activity 1: Measurement Error

 A group activity was developed to reinforce the main concepts presented in the first lecture.
-The specific learning objectives of the activity are for students to (1) recognize the omnipresence of measurement error, (2) distinguish between a measurand and a measurement, (3) report a range when accounting for measurement error, and (4) recognize the importance of precision relative to the measurand.
-The activity asks students to measure the weight of two distinct substances and requires students to think about how the amount of tolerable measurement error naturally differs between both substances.
+The specific learning objectives of the activity are for students to (1) recognize the omnipresence of measurement error, (2) distinguish between a measurand and a measurement, (3) report measurement results as an interval to account for measurement error, and (4) recognize the importance of precision relative to the measurand.
+The activity asks students to measure the weight of two distinct substances and requires students to think about how the amount of tolerable measurement error naturally differs in the two applications.